Introduction

 Generally, there are two approaches to pricing software development:

-- Fixed Price.
-We will go through the Discovery phase with you, discussing every feature you want in your system.
-It will take us a couple of months to prepare a document listing every detail of your future software.
+- Fixed price: We will go through the discovery phase with you, discussing every feature you want in your system.
+It will take us a short while to prepare a document listing every detail of your future software.
 At this point, you will know when you will receive your project and what it will consist of.
 However, you will not be able to make significant changes to the project once it is being built.

 What will the procurement process look like on your end?